by Kirsten Tambling, Studio Museum Administrator

 Across Europe there are around 200 small museums established in the former homes or studios of visual artists.
 With the opening of Watts Studios, Watts Gallery – Artists' Village has become one of them.
 We have also just launched the Artist's Studio Museum Network website to profile and celebrate our own studio museum as well as some of the others.

 Often built or bought originally as artistic retreats from the world, these homes and studios often remain secluded or off the beaten track, even after becoming established as museums – much like Limnerslease itself.
-Astruptunet, once home of the painter Nikolai Astrup (1880-1928), is a working farm along the Jølstravatnet lake in Norway, while Charleston, East Sussex, was a country retreat for the luminaries of the Bloomsbury set.
+Astruptunet, once home of the painter Nikolai Astrup (1880-1928), is a working farm along the Jølstravatnet lake in Norway, while Charleston, East Sussex (pictured right), was a country retreat for the luminaries of the Bloomsbury set.